nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 A new patient can register him/herself into Doctor Duke, by keying in his/her name and a password.

 Format: Enter ``1`` to register.

+Note: When keying in passwords, any white spaces in the passwords keyed in will be stripped.

 Expected Outcome:
 ~~~